December 30, 2013

-We follow the Consumer Code for Wireless Service established by the Cellular Telecommunications & Internet Association (CTIA).
+We follow the Consumer Code for Wireless Service established by the Cellular Telecommunications & Internet Association ("CTIA").
 In doing so, we want to help customers understand their bills, receive quality service, and make informed choices and conform our information practices under this Policy to meet the requirements of applicable federal and state laws and regulations.

 Your California Privacy Rights

 California Civil Code Section 1798 entitles California customers to request information concerning whether a business has disclosed Personal Information to any third parties for the third parties direct marketing purposes.
-As stated in this Policy, T-Mobile will not sell or share your Personal Information with non-T-Mobile companies for their direct marketing purposes without your consent.
+As stated in this Policy, we will not sell or share your Personal Information with non-affiliated companies for their direct marketing purposes without your consent.
 California customers who wish to request further information about our compliance with this law or have questions or concerns about our privacy practices and policies may contact us as specified in the How to Contact Us section below.

 How We Communicate Changes to This Policy